How To Improve Communication On Your Projects

 A 2012 study published in the Harvard Business Review discovered that communication is the key indicator of a team’s success.

 Researchers found that face-to-face conversations and social interactions increased engagement, employee satisfaction, and productivity.
 Email and texting were the least valuable forms of communication.

-In one instance, scheduling the team’s coffee breaks at the same time increased employee satisfaction by 10% with an associated growth in revenue.
+In one instance, scheduling the team’s coffee breaks at the same time increased employee satisfaction by 10% and increased revenue.